EsraaMosaad/Top-IT-Companies-Worldwide/README.md

 The data was obtained using a machine scraping technique from a publicly available source.

 ## Machine Scraping Technique
-To gather this data, I used a Python-based web scraping library called  `selunim`.
+To gather this data, I used a Python-based web scraping library called  `selenium`.
 The scraping process involved the following steps:

 1. Identified the target website and the relevant pages containing the company data.
 2. Sent HTTP requests to the target URLs , handling any rate limiting or captcha challenges.
-3. Parsed the HTML content of the pages using `selunium` to extract the required information.
+3. Parsed the HTML content of the pages using `selenium` to extract the required information.
 4. Stored the extracted data in a Pandas DataFrame for further processing and analysis.

 Some of the challenges I faced during the scraping process included: